avinashkarhana/ibm-log-analysis-log-export/js-userscript/README.md

 Once Installed, you can use this tool as follows:
     1. Open IBM Log Analysis UI
     2. Select appropriate options/filters/time-frame as usual on UI
+    3. Select desired `Log Format` from `Export Format` dropdown
-    3. Click on `Export Logs` button on top bar (This button might take 5secs to appear after page load)
+    4. Click on `Export Logs` button on top bar (This button might take 5secs to appear after page load)

 ## Note for users